Invoxis/sindup/README.md

 ### Models

-Each object correctly instantiated inherits of the internal connection object that make them queryable.
+Each object correctly instantiated inherits the internal connection object that make them queryable.

 #### Instantiating